 BIT Team Members

-The BIT is co-chaired by the Dean of Student Support Services and Dean of Student Life & Conduct.
+The BIT is co-chaired by the Assistant Vice-President of Student Affairs and the Coordinator of Student Conduct.
 The team consists of faculty and staff from various disciplines and departments.

 Our sincere thank you to Seattle Central College and their Behavioral Intervention Team for this information.